Best rifle scopes 2026, ranked by use case and budget

 Best for long range: Vortex Strike Eagle 5-25x56 FFP

-First focal plane · 5-25x56 · 34mm tube · illuminated EBR-7C reticle (MOA at this price; MRAD version $799)
+First focal plane · 5-25x56 · 34mm tube · illuminated EBR-7C reticle (MOA or MRAD, same price)

 When Vortex launched this scope in 2020, a 34mm tube with 110 MOA of elevation, an illuminated first-focal-plane Christmas-tree reticle and a toolless zero stop was a spec sheet from the $1,200-plus tier.
-At $648.99 it is still the disruption in this roundup.
+It is still the disruption in this roundup.
 What the price does not compromise is the part that matters most at distance: independent tall-target tests measure tracking deviation around 1 percent, and owners report dialing repeatable hits from 500 out to 1,760 yards.
 The Strike Eagle line is a fixture in under-$1,000 long-range roundups (Outdoor Life among them), it ships complete with throw lever, sunshade and zero-stop ring, and Vortex’s unconditional VIP lifetime warranty backs all of it.
 For a first serious long-range or PRS scope, this is where the value curve peaks.

 Pros